Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

-To gain deeper insight into the pronounced time shift observed in HHG from HOPG, we analyze the time evolution of both the conduction band electron population $f_c(k, t)$ and the interband polarization $p(k, t)$, as shown in Figs.~\ref{fig3}a and b.
-Our calculations reveal that this shift originates from the strong interplay between intraband and interband currents in the gapless Dirac cone.
+To gain deeper insight into the pronounced time shift observed in NPHG from HOPG, we analyze the time evolution of both the conduction band electron population $f_c(k, t)$ and the interband polarization $p(k, t)$, as shown in Figs.~\ref{fig3}a and b.
+Our calculations reveal that this time shift originates from the strong interplay between intraband and interband currents -- a characteristic of NPHG in gapless Dirac materials that also underlies their nontrivial ellipticity response~\cite{al2014high,sato2021high,cha2022gate}.
 A significant accumulation of intraband population leads to a suppression of the interband polarization.
 Notably, the conduction band population near the Dirac point rapidly approaches half-filling well before the peak of the driving field, indicating a pronounced saturation effect.
-Unlike conventional solid-state HHG processes where depletion is negligible~\cite{GVampa2}, the time-dependent $k$-space populations $f_k^{c,v}(t)$ of conduction ($c$) and valence ($v$) bands play a crucial role in the interband transition term $\left( 1 - f_k^{c}(t) - f_k^{v}(t) \right) d^{c \nu}_k E(t)$ in the SBEs (see the Methods section, Eq.~(\ref{SBE3_P})).
-Once both $f_k^c$ and $f_k^v$ reach 0.5, the interband transition term vanishes, effectively blocking further interband excitation -- a phenomenon known as Pauli blocking.
+Unlike conventional solid-state harmonic processes where carrier saturation is negligible~\cite{GVampa2}, the time-dependent $k$-space populations $f_k^{c,v}(t)$ of conduction ($c$) and valence ($v$) bands play a crucial role in the interband transition term $\left( 1 - f_k^{c}(t) - f_k^{v}(t) \right) d^{c \nu}_k E(t)$ in the SBEs (see the Methods section, Eq.~(\ref{SBE3_P})).
+Once both $f_k^c$ and $f_k^v$ reach 0.5, the interband transition term vanishes, effectively blocking further interband excitation -- a phenomenon known as state blocking or state-filling saturation.
 This behavior is analogous to a two-level system where population inversion is forbidden and the excitation process saturates due to balanced electron occupation across bands.

 The inability of the conduction band population to significantly exceed half-filling for most $k$-points around the Dirac point indicates that saturation occurs early during the fundamental driving pulse.
-This saturation not only limits further excitation, but also suppresses the interband polarization, which is an essential ingredient for interband HHG.
+This saturation not only limits further excitation, but also suppresses the interband polarization, which is an essential ingredient for interband harmonic generation.
 As a result, the dominant interband term is weakened, even near the peak of the driving pulse.
 Instead, the maximum interband harmonic intensity occurs prior to the onset of saturation.